Redocly/redocly-cli/.changeset/nervous-pens-begin.md

 "@redocly/cli": patch
 ---

-The `contentSchema` keyword is now properly parsed as Schema instance, which fixes bundling
+Added support for the `contentSchema` keyword to parse as a schema instance.